Excial/Biomedical-Devices/README.md

 4. an ECG (electrocardiogram) to track heart rate, monitor stress etc

-5. an accelerometer to track limb movements
+5. An accelerometer to track limb movements

+Users can communicate with the onboard microcontroller using bluetooth (slave) and a software called "Opensignals".